 Your lack of legal status also makes it important for you to provide for what should happen if you or your surrogate dies so that your surrogate, her family and your child are protected.
 Find out more about wills and life insurance.

-Surrogacy is where a woman carries a pregnancy for you both without intending to be a parent herself.
-If you are planning to conceive a child with one of you carrying the other's biological child, then that is not surrogacy (we call it co-maternity or egg-swapping; some clinics call it intra-partner donation).
+Surrogacy is where a woman carries a pregnancy for you without intending to be a parent herself.
+If you are planning to conceive a child with one of you carrying the other's biological child, then that is not surrogacy if you both want to become parents (we call it co-maternity; some clinics call it intra-partner donation/ IVF).

-In practice, surrogacy is unusual for lesbian couples.
+In practice, surrogacy is unusual for female same-sex couples.
 Since your surrogate will be your child's legal mother, you will need to make sure you can secure your position as legal parents when your child is born.
-You will only be able to apply for a parental order (to become the legal parents) if one of you has provided the eggs.
+You will only be able to apply for a parental order (to become the legal parents) if one of you has provided the eggs (or, if one or both of you is transgender, that you have provided the sperm).
 If neither of you is your child's biological parent, then surrogacy will be much more complicated, and will need very careful legal planning.
 Find out more about legal parenthood and parental orders.

-If one of you is a biological parent, the law applies in the same way as it does for gay dads and heterosexual couples, and it is illegal for anyone to discriminate against you on the basis of your sexual orientation.
+If one of you is a biological parent, the law applies in the same way as it does for other couples.
 You may be looking for a surrogate in the UK, or have a friend or family member who has offered to act as your surrogate (find out more about surrogacy arrangements in the UK).
 Alternatively you may be considering an international surrogacy arrangement.